hbar/python-BeamDynamicsTools/README.md

 Examples
 ========

-`example1.py`
+`example1.py` Simulation of trajectory and envelope dynamics calculation for 4 typical beam trajectories for AIMS analysis in the Alcator C-Mod tokamak.

-Simulation of trajectory and envelope dynamics calculation for 4 typical beam trajectories for AIMS analysis in the Alcator C-Mod tokamak.
+`example2.py` Simulation of trajectory calculation for 4 typical beam trajectories for AIMS analysis in the Alcator C-Mod tokamak.

 classes
 ==========